RickStrahl/AlbumViewerVNext/Readme.md

 **Requirements:**
 * .NET 4.5.1 or later
-* dnx Runtime Installation  (see supported version in tags)
+* .NET CORE SDK Installation  (see supported version in tags)

 **License:**
 This sample is licensed under MIT license.
 Use, play with integrate code from